Verrah/TobechukwuPieChart/README.md

 ![alt text][colourKeyGuide]

-These Tobechukwu pie charts should be used in conjunction with other graphical analyses of account data.
+These Tobechukwu charts should be used in conjunction with other graphical analyses of account data.
 Combining different representations allows insights to be combined and modified:  the 'cliff' at 0% in the left-hand scatterplot below is not visible in the central violin plot which suggests it is not significant when considering a company's overall performance.
 However, it is obvious in the right-hand histogram, and similar counts at 5% and 10% in the histogram reveal a predilection to record results in multiples of 5%.
-Whether any action will be taken is up to the client, and TFF pie charts may help inform them to change the way forecasting is done.
+Whether any action will be taken is up to the client, and TFF pie charts may help inform them in changing their financial forecasts or reports.

 ![alt text][threePlots]